 Cap de Creus

-This terrain-maritime natural park is 13,866 hectares large.
-That means that there are plenty of adventures to seek above and below the surface.
-It’s also one of the most intact environments in the Mediterranean, making it a sought-after destination by divers all over Europe.
-Expect to see thriving marine life without the crowds wherever you choose to dive around Cap de Creus.
+This terrain-maritime natural park spans an impressive 13,866 hectares, meaning there are plenty of adventures to be found both above and below the surface.
+It’s also one of the most intact environments in the Mediterranean, making it a sought-after destination for divers all over Europe.
+Make sure you don’t miss the “El Gato” dive site, a fan-favorite covered in red gorgonians.
+Located on the Cap de Norfeu and with a maximum depth of 40 meters (130 feet), it’s suitable for all levels, although there can be strong currents.
+Enjoy seeing big groupers and large schools of fish.
+Expect to see thriving marine life without the crowds, no matter where you choose to dive around Cap de Creus.

 Tarragona